 The concepts distill daunting challenges into individual goals: If we can each shape our own footprints such that they never exceed what the planet can support, we'll accelerate our progress exponentially.
+Winning the Great Wager -- A shrinking planet, a growing population: How do we redesign the world and achieve sustainable prosperity for every person living here?
+Creative Common's Photo Credit.
 Natural Resources Defense Council - The Earth's Best Defense.
 IUCN Red List.
 The IUCN Red List of Threatened Species (also known as the IUCN Red List or Red Data List), founded in 1964, is the world's most comprehensive inventory of the global conservation status of biological species.

 Ecological Footprint 2.0.
 By Worldchanging Intern, Alex Lowe: To understand the subtleties and difficulties in ecological footprinting, think of accounting.

 In the past few years, Enron's collapse and the scandals that surrounded WorldCom gave people a small glimpse into the intricacies of accountancy.
 To the uninitiated, the swirl of news reports circa 2003 must have posed several questions: How hard can accounting really be?
 How can any grey areas exist in an activity as seemingly concrete and dry as counting beans?
 But grey areas abound, and the task of accounting for nature's resources as well as their depletion from human demand is, to use the colloquial, a doozy.